igor-sadalski/igor-sadalski.github.io/_publications/2026-icml-encoding-strategies-single-cell.md

 ---
-title: "When Task-Specific Learning Outperforms Transfer Learning: A Benchmark ofGene and Expression Encoding Strategies"
+title: "When Task-Specific Learning Outperforms Transfer Learning: A Benchmark of Gene and Expression Encoding Strategies"
 collection: publications
 category: preprints
 permalink: /publication/2026-icml-encoding-strategies-single-cell
-excerpt: 'Single-cell foundational models have emerged as a transformative approach for learning generalizable cellular representations, yet the relative effectiveness of different encoding strategies remains unclear.
-We present a systematic benchmark comparing gene and expression encoding methods used by state-of-the-art models.'
+excerpt: 'We present a systematic benchmark comparing gene and expression encoding strategies for single-cell foundational models by training models from scratch under controlled conditions, scaling to 10 million cells across 100 diverse datasets.
+Contrary to common assumptions, we find that pretrained embeddings from large protein models like ESM-2 consistently underperform task-specific learned embeddings.
+Our work provides clear empirical guidance for model design decisions and establishes a systematic benchmark for evaluating encoding strategies in single-cell foundational models.'
 date: 2025-11-27
-venue: 'submitted to ICML 2026'
+venue: 'preliminiary work'
 paperurl: ''
 authors: 'Igor Sadalski'
 ---